 Real estate law taxes news

-The obligation to construct buildings having no lower than Class A energy efficiency ranking was scheduled to take effect from the beginning of 2016; however, the situation on the market dictated the postponement of the effective date to 1 November 2016.
-As of that date, Class A energy efficiency requirement will apply to newly constructed buildings in respect of which an application for a building permit for new construction or for a written approval of the building design by an authorised public official was submitted, or, where documents authorising construction are not mandatory, construction operations were started, after 1 November 2016.
+The obligation to construct buildings having no lower than Class A energy efficiency ranking was scheduled to take effect from the beginning of 2016; however, the situation on the market dictated the postponement of the effective date to November 1st, 2016.
+As of that date, Class A energy efficiency requirement will apply to newly constructed buildings in respect of which an application for a building permit for new construction or for a written approval of the building design by an authorised public official was submitted, or, where documents authorising construction are not mandatory, construction operations were started, after November 1st, 2016.

 At the end of 2015, the updated Responsible Lending Regulations came into force, imposing more stringent requirements on credit institutions when granting residential loans, and in the spring of 2016 the Law on Credit Agreements Related to Immovable Property is scheduled to take effect, transposing the Housing Directive which sets forth the main conditions of granting credits related to residential property.

-As of 1 November 2015, a large number of legislative amendments relating to the registration of real estate data, including amendments providing for the obligation to register incomplete buildings, came into force.
+As of November 1st, 2015, a large number of legislative amendments relating to the registration of real estate data, including amendments providing for the obligation to register incomplete buildings, came into force.